wowsiddanth/tp/docs/UserGuide.md

 ## General Layout

-The following is a description of the general layout of nustracker.
+The following is a description of the general layout of **nustracker**.

 ![general-layout](images/user-guide/general-layout.png)